-The people writing Craiglist’s ‘Strictly Platonic’ ads
+The people writing Craigslist’s ‘Strictly Platonic’ ads

 Peter Garritano shares a series of portraits he’s taken of people who post ads on Craigslist in the hopes of finding a like-minded friend